thomasbattram/thesis/meetings/2020-05-22/notes.md

 ## Agenda

+* Funded extension
 * ewas-gwas comparison simulations and paper
 * AOB

+## Funded extension

+Think I should just apply for the full 6 months extension.
+Wellcome has already put the money in the account...

 ## ewas-gwas comparison simulations and paper
 Goal of simulations: Help understand the scenarios for which there is no more overlap of EWAS and GWAS genes/pathways than expected by chance.